asaikali/accelerator-development/workshop/content/exercises/04-Transformations.md

 ## Configure Transformations

-To build the acceleartor we wrote the code that expreses the opinios that we want to share with deveolpers and placed the code in a git repo.
-Then we defined an `accelerator.yaml` file with metadata to help users find the acceleartor and UI forms that enables users to set values and bind them to variables which we will now use.
+To build the accelerator we wrote the code that expreses the opinioms that we want to share with deveolpers and placed the code in a git repo.
+Then, we defined an `accelerator.yaml` file with metadata to help users find the acceleartor and UI forms that enables users to set values and bind them to variables which we will now use.